Nice To E-Meet You!

 • Remote work: As more employees continue to work remotely, this presents an opportunity for more infiltration points.
 As a result, organizations must adapt their cybersecurity strategies to cover cloud-based resources and remote workforces effectively.

 • Automation in cybersecurity: As threats multiply, automation emerges as a highly beneficial component in cybersecurity.
-Automation can reduce the day-to-day burden on cybersecurity personnel by detecting threats faster, identifying new vulnerabilities, and mitigating problems efficiently.
+Security orchestration, automation, and response (SOAR) solutions can reduce the day-to-day burden on cybersecurity personnel by detecting threats faster, identifying new vulnerabilities, and mitigating problems efficiently.

 • Adoption of zero-trust principles: Embodying these principles is paramount.
 This “verify, do not trust” philosophy insists on continuously checking and rechecking the trustworthiness of every user, device, and service accessing your systems.
 Every small business should strive for that security infrastructure.